-Blueberry Lemon Bundt Cake is bursting with fruit and flavor.
+Blueberry Lemon Bundt Cake is bursting with delicious fresh blueberries.

-Coat the blueberries in flour to keep them from sinking to the bottom while baking.
+Coat the blueberries in flour to keep all of them from sinking to the bottom while baking.

 TEST BAKING POWDER BEFORE USING

-If your baking powder has been in the pantry for a month or two, test it before using to make sure it’s effective.
+If your baking powder has been in the pantry for a month or two, test it before using to make sure it’s active.

 Pour a few tablespoons of hot water into a small bowl.